emveevalie/italian-translation/scenes/act1.md

 {{/if}}

 {{if window.HACK_REPLAY.a3_ending=="walkaway"}}
-b: CI FARANNO SALTARE DAL TETTO.
+b: CI FARÀ SALTARE DAL TETTO.
 {{/if}}

 `bb({body:"fear"});`